 Ag Alumni Mentoring Program

-We currently are recruiting students from all majors in the College of Agriculture to participate in the spring 2019 cohort of the Ag Alumni Mentoring Program.
+We currently are recruiting students from all majors in the College of Agriculture to participate in the Spring 2021 cohort of the Ag Alumni Mentoring Program.
 We are accepting students from all class levels and from all majors in the College of Agriculture.
 We are also continuously recruiting Ag Alumni mentors in all career stages and fields within the agriculture industry for the program.
 The Ag Alumni Mentoring Program provides students with personal and career development opportunities.
 Our goal is to provide College of Ag students with resources to network and develop relationships with Ag Alumni that will benefit them personally and professionally.
-The program duration is one semester and can fit into most any schedule, since a majority (or all) of the communication is via email, skype or phone.
+The program duration is one semester and can fit into most any schedule, since a majority (or all) of the communication is via email, zoom or phone.
 Students may participate in the program for as many semesters as they like.

 The goal of this program is to connect students in the College of Agriculture with Purdue Ag Alumni.
 We aspire to bridge the gap between current and past College of Ag Boilermakers.
 Through this program, we want to provide Ag Alumni with a meaningful way to give back to Purdue and to engage with the College of Agriculture and its talented students.
 We want to provide personal and career development opportunities for students.
 We also want to provide College of Ag students (both graduate and undergraduate) with resources to network and connect with Ag Alumni.